Bira/octopus-carnival/_drafts/wir-mm2-4e-duergar.md

 ## Duergar Hellcaller

-This caster-type has focused its infernal magic on having the most fabulous set of quills in the Underdark.
-It can fire quills all day long, unlike its less well-endowed compatriots.
-Rounding out its arsenal are a small set of diabolic curses and summoning spells.
+This caster-type has focused their infernal magic on having the most fabulous set of quills in the Underdark.
+They can fire quills all day long, unlike their less well-endowed compatriots.
+Rounding out their arsenal is a small set of diabolic curses and summoning spells.

 ### The Numbers